Do you like

 I am going to use the example of physical violence as the pattern of family dysfunction to be avoided, but you could just as easily replace it with sexual abuse, verbal abuse, drugs, drinking, pathological liars, narcissism, or any number of incredibly destructive family patterns.
 As you read through this, understand that the process of breaking free of this dynamic is the same regardless of which particular flavor of hell your family specializes in.
 This is not about simple annoying traits, like obsessive housecleaning, sloppy organization skills, or too much butter in the diet.
 This is about those big ugly patterns that destroy the heart and soul of the individuals within the family.
 For simplicity’s sake, I will just use physical violence because it is easy for everyone to wrap their minds around it and it does not require a lot of explanation, but feel free to insert your family’s nightmare into the formula and you will still get the basic understanding that you need.

 The first thing that happens is that you will come to realize that how you were raised was wrong.
 You analyze alone or in therapy just how much the physical violence in your family has affected you personally and how it affected those that you grew up with.
 Look at your children and make a decision right then and there, are you going to raise them the same way?
 Yes or no?
-You will decide NOT to raise your children the way that you were raised because if you were the type who has no problem with raising your children in a violent home, you would NOT be reading this anyway.
+You will decide NOT to raise your children the way that you were raised because if you were the type who has no problem with raising your children in a violent home, you would NOT be reading this type of article.
 Many times over, you will come back to this commitment that you are making to your children.
-For their sake, you will be the one who stops the cycle.
+For their sake, you will be the one who stops the cycle of abuse.

 Studies have shown over and over again that children who grow up being violently